MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### ViewPadding

-Sets the padding inside a map control.
+Specifies the padding inside the map control in device-independent pixels.

 **Android**